rgl/debian-vagrant/README.md

 The debian installation iso uses the
 [debian installer](https://wiki.debian.org/DebianInstaller) (aka d-i) to install debian.
-During the installation it will ask you some questions and it will also store your anwsers in the debconf database.
+During the installation it will ask you some questions and it will also store your answers in the debconf database.
 After the installation is complete, you can see its contents with the following
 commands: